Blackbawks/SCAR-Data-Management-workshop/README.md

 We'll then go over formatting a dataset for submission to an online repository.

 ### Step 1:

+GIT: https://git-scm.com/downloads    <--- Use this one - if you can't get it working, use the two below

 Install GIT for Windows: https://git-for-windows.github.io/
 Install GIT for Mac: https://sourceforge.net/projects/git-osx-installer/files/